Laura-Sierra/TreeDomPy/README.md

 This files will be saved in the Data_TimeOfExperiment Folder.

 This program has been validated with several gbks and queries of:
-  - Bacteria (Escherichia coli, Salmonella enterica, Shigella dysenteriae and Yersinia pestis)
+  - Bacteria (Escherichia coli, Salmonella enterica, Shigella dysenteriae and Yersinia pestis).
+This four gbks are provided with a query of example (TestData Folder)
   - Animals (Mus musculus)
   - Plants (Arabidopsis thaliana).